Equalities Policy and Public Sector Duty Statement

 - Ensure equality of access for all students and prepare them for life in a diverse society;

-- Include culturally diverse topics as part of the curriculum offer and use pupils culture as recognisable and meaningful way to engage in learning.
+- Include culturally diverse topics as part of the curriculum offer and use pupil’s culture as a recognisable and meaningful way to engage in learning.

-- Use materials that reflect the diversity of the school, population and local, national and international community in terms of race, gender and disability, without stereotyping;
+- Use materials that reflect the diversity of the school, population and local, national and international community in terms of Race, Religion (Belief), Gender, Disability and Sexual Orientation, without stereotyping;

 - Promote attitudes and values that will challenge racist and other discriminatory behaviours;